Lionboy at the Unicorn Theatre

 Complicite then, suit children’s theatre.
 The straightforward sincerity they often bring to the table can sometimes fall very flat, as with their recent production of the Russian classic Master and Margarita, which needed much less sentimentality and much more satiric bite.
 With Lionboy though they have got the balance about right and, though there are some moments that teeter on the edge of cheese (particularly when Charlie reasserts that it’s a good job he had his asthma inhaler with him and things get a little child-safety film), overall it’s an enjoyable and richly creative production.

-Lionboy is on at the Unicorn Theatre until 21st July 2013, for further information or to book visit here.
+Lionboy is at the Unicorn Theatre until 21st July 2013.
+For further information or to book visit the theatre’s website here.